UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 # Instructions for the MET Machine Learning Assignment

-## What you are expected to submit
+## Coursework Instructions (this is the 3rd coursework within the INDUSTRIAL OPERATIONS MANAGEMENT module)

+Belfast City local authorities regularly monitor the trees and collect data about them and their condition.
+You will find information including the type of tree (street tree or park tree), the species, the shape, the location, and condition.
+Your task is it to check if and to what extent the other information provided in the dataset is sufficient to predict the type of tree ('TYPEOFTREE').

+	(i) Build an appropriate prediction model for the type of tree ('TYPEOFTREE') using the data science pipeline that was discussed during the lecture and practical session.
+This includes an exploratory data analysis, formulating the task as a data science problem, data cleaning and pre-processing, choosing at least two appropriate Machine Learning methods, building and evaluating these Machine Learning models, your reflections on the difference in performance between the models, and general conclusions, limitations and ideas for possible improvements.
+[10 marks]

 You are required to submit your results in form of an [Azure Notebook](https://notebooks.azure.com/).
 This is the type of notebook we also work with during our practical coding sessions.

-The notebook shall be in form of a report so that it contains both your code, results of your code (figures, ...) as well as your written reflections (as you would provide in a normal report).
+The notebook shall be in form of a report so that it contains both your code, results of your code (e.g. figures) as well as your written reflections (as you would provide in a normal report).

-Please submit your work in form of a PDF version of your notebook, and provide a URL to your Azure Notebook in addition to the PDF so that we can access the notebook directly.
+Please submit your work in form of a PDF version of your notebook, but also provide a URL to your Azure Notebook in addition to the PDF so that we can access the notebook directly.

 Your submission MUST be your own work and must demonstrate your own reflections about the dataset as well as your understanding of what you are doing in each step and why.
 You are allowed and encouraged to use the Machine Learning and other Python libraries we have worked with in the practical coding sessions.

+The data set and further more detailed instructions can be found on our public repository: https://github.com/UniversityOfCambridgeDIAL/IntroToML/Assignment/.

+## Further more detailed instructions

+### How to set up Azure account and notebook

+### How to print the notebook as PDF

 ### When and how are you expected to submit